ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Travis

-- Use newer Xcode 11.3 and ruby 2.6.4 on macOS builds. _(Mihael Pranjić)_
+- Use newer Xcode 11.4 and ruby 2.6.5 on macOS builds and use macOS 10.15. _(Mihael Pranjić)_
 - Disable curlget plugin for macOS jobs (see #3382). _(Mihael Pranjić)_
 - <<TODO>>